 From mountainous landscape to lush forest, and even featuring a small fishing village, the Calibashie region of Dominica is diverse in its offerings.
 This diversity continues into the activities that abound.
 Days are easily filled on the rocky shores watching the surf splash onto the rugged beaches, hiking through nature trails, or visiting some of the less dominant cultural landmarks in the area.

-You will find a large number of beaches to enjoy in the area.
-Whether you prefer being around other people, or you prefer a quieter spot, you should find some appealing options.
-Just click on the name of each beach for more detail concerning that specific beach.
+There are a large number of beaches to consider in the area.
+Whether you prefer being around other people, or you prefer a quieter spot, you can find what you want.
+Click on the name of each beach to read a detailed article concerning that particular location.

 Black Sands Beach: It is not hard to see how Black Sands Beach got its name.
 Come take a look at one of the most famous beaches on the island.

-Assuming you enjoy learning about other people and places, you should consider visiting a museum during your time in Calibishie.
+Assuming you enjoy learning about other places and cultures, you might enjoy visiting a museum during your time in Calibishie.

-The table directly below offers some key facts concerning a museum nearby.
+The chart directly below provides you with more details concerning a museum you might enjoy nearby.

 |Kalinago Cultural Village||(767) 445-7979||9.0 mi.
 Southeast of Central Calibishie||Dominica|